 As with all European languages found in the Caribbean, Dutch is spoken due to the Netherlands’ colonial rule in the region.
 The Dutch language can be heard on several Caribbean islands, with some being independent states and others still under the Netherlands sovereignty.
 Much like France and Britain, their first colony was established in the 17th century.

 In 1634, the Dutch took control of Curacao, which was one of their first colonies.
 The Dutch West Indies then grew and included Sint Maarten, Bonaire, Sint Eustatius, Aruba, Saba, and Tortola.
 They attempted and failed to settle on the other Caribbean islands, with their attempts mostly being stopped by other European powers.

 Today, six Caribbean islands and countries use Dutch in an official capacity.
 This includes Aruba, Bonaire, Curacao, Saba, Sint Eustatius, and Sint Maarten.
 However, some of them have English, Spanish, and French speakers aplenty.

 Other Languages Spoken in the Caribbean

 Alongside French, Haiti also uses Haitian Creole (Kreyol) as an official language.
 It’s a blend of French and languages spoken by enslaved Africans in the colony of Saint-Domingue during the 17th and 18th-century.
-Ninety percent of the words used in Haitian Creole which primarily developed the colonial era are of French origin but many terms actually have different meanings.
+Ninety percent of the words used in Haitian Creole, which primarily developed during the colonial era, are of French origin, but many terms actually have different meanings.
 Also, the grammar rules are quite different.